 Note: If the full version of Microsoft SQL Server is installed on the local machine, and there is no named SQL instance, you can leave the first set sql command unmodified.
 Otherwise, change the instance to the preferred SQL machine and instance.

-If mixed mode authentication is not enabled, edit this line in SetupDatabases.cmd and provide a username and password.
+If mixed mode authentication is not enabled or you want to use a SQL user, edit this line in SetupDatabases.cmd and provide a username and password.

-set sql=sqlcmd -S .\SQLExpress -U username -P password
+set sql=sqlcmd -S SQLServerName\SQLInstanceName -U username -P password

 - Save the file.